XingMXTeam/maoxunxing.com/content/posts/How-to-be-different/index.en.md

 ---
-title: "How To Stand Out"
+title: "How To Be Different And Successful As An Engineer"
 date: 2021-10-06T11:20:33+08:00
 description: "How to become better from a technical person's point of view"
 tags: